-Unlike my other posts, I will not focus too much on describing the details of this story as the description is told perfectly at the back of her book.
-But I will mention some important details.
+Unlike my other posts, I will not focus too much on describing the details of this story since the description is quite clear, however, I will mention some important details.

-This story is told through the eyes of the character Rill Foss.
-Rill Foss is the oldest of 5 children.
+This story is told through the perspective of the character Rill Foss.
+Rill is the oldest of the five Foss children.
 She was born to a loving mother and father who lived in a shanty boat on the Mississippi River.
-Periodically, the family anchored in different towns so the children could go to school, and it seemed like the Foss parents loved and cherished their children.
-The love Rill Foss experienced from her parents gives her the drive to fight to protect herself and her siblings and the determination to bring them back safely to their home on board the Arcadia.
+Periodically, the family anchored in different towns so that the children could attend school.
+The Foss parents loved and cherished their children.
+The love Rill experienced from her parents gives her the continued courage to fight and protect herself and her siblings.
+She is determined to bring them back safely to their home on board the Arcadia.

 My review of the book…